Tag Archives: rack guide

 - Uprights have 1 ½” wide bottom horizontal brace placed 8” from the floor to help resist impact damage

 - Precision manufacturing procedures ensure uniformity of appearance

 Drive In Rack Basics

-The ways these systems acheive such high efficiency are deceptively easy.
+The ways these systems achieve such high efficiency are deceptively easy.
 They (a) create a more uniform load (b) in a confined storage area while (c) forklift operators working in the system become more skillful drivers.
 In addition to the above benefits, one more thing can be said about this type of system: energy efficiency.
-Since the product is so densly loaded in this type of system, there is less air around it to be heated or cooled.
+Since the product is so densely loaded in this type of system, there is less air around it to be heated or cooled.